sean-dunston/sean-dunston.github.io/essays/coding-standards.md

 	wait10Msec(50);
 ```

-When I did run into problems however was when trying to show my code to other people.
+When I did run into problems however, was when I had to show my code to other people.
 Although I knew exactly what everything did, when I asked one of the older students how to do something, I often found I had to spend extra time explaining what each aspect of my code did in order for them to have to context to help me.
 This was not only a result of poor code formatting, but also as a result of everyone there being somewhat inexperienced.
 At this time, none of us even thought of coming up with or following a pre-existing coding standard.

 ## Poor Code in ICS 111